 - Supporting lifelong learning and education as an end in itself.

 - Reducing gender and regional differences in skills and education levels as well as the impact of socioeconomic background on participation in education.

 - Combatting unemployment and exclusion among young people through education.

 - On the international stage, aiming for the top in professional expertise, higher education as well as research, development and innovation activities.

-There are a number of educational methods and modalities, stipulated in the Basic Education Act, core curriculum and through general guidelines that are integral to Finnish education policy:
+There are a number of educational methods and modalities, stipulated in the Basic Education Act, core curriculum, the education reform in 2016 and through general guidelines that are integral to Finnish education policy:

 - Teacher Training: teaching is regarded as one of the most prestigious and hard-to-master professions in Finland.
 In order to be employed as a full-time teacher a master’s degree either in education (primary school teachers) or in subjects that they teach is required.
 Teacher training programmes are among the most selective professional schools in the country.
 Only one in 10 will qualify and be accepted to teacher preparation programmes, where they are trained to work with all types of students, including those with disabilities, language barriers, and other learning-related issues.
 Selection is focused on finding those individuals who have the right personality, advanced interpersonal skills, and the right moral purpose to become lifelong educators.

 - Teacher Autonomy and Trust: Finnish teachers have a lot of autonomy over their classroom.
 While education policy is set at the central Ministry level, including very general guidelines about what children need to know at each grade level, schools are free to use their own methods to comply with national standards.
 A national curriculum set by the local government – with input from the national teachers union – explains what should be learned but not how to teach it.
 Teachers learn to develop their own curricula, methods and tools, assess their own pupils’ progress, and continuously improve their own teaching.
 Teachers are paid to spend two hours a week on professional development throughout their careers.